jaeyk/covid19antiasian/README.md

 2. Hydrate the Tweet IDs

 - The publicly available Twitter data only contains Tweet IDs to comply with Twitter's [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy).
-I turned these Tweet IDs back into JSON data (Tweets) using [Twarc](https://github.com/DocNow/twarc).
+I turned these Tweet IDs back into a JSON file (Tweets) using [Twarc](https://github.com/DocNow/twarc).
 If you were using Twarc for the first time, refer to [this tutorial](https://github.com/alblaine/twarc-tutorial).

-- To ease hydration, I first randomly selected 120,000 Tweet IDs from the dataset starifying on the months in which these tweets were created.
+- To ease hydration, I first randomly selected 1,200,000 Tweet IDs (2%) from the dataset starifying on the months in which these tweets were created.
 I then saved the sampled data in a new file named `sampled.tsv`.
-The TSV file has four columns: `Tweet IDs`, `date`, `time`, and `month`.
+The tsv file has four columns: `Tweet IDs`, `date`, `time`, and `month`.
 Since we only need the first column, I selected it and saved it as a separate file named `sampled1.tsv`.
-I took this step in R as `fread` package is fast even for importing and wrangling a 2.3 GB TSV file.
+I took this step in R as `fread` package is fast even for importing and wrangling a 2.3 GB tsv file.

 - Now, hydrate in the terminal using `twarc`.